Down-s/hammer-procedural-terrain/README.md

-# hammer-procedural-terrain
+# Hammer Procedural Terrain
-A tool for generating procedurally generated displacements using Perlin Noise
+A tool for generating procedurally generated displacements using Perlin Noise.

+Please create an issue if you have any problems.

 ## Preview
 ![Alt](https://grust.co/new/cdn/hammer-procgen.gif)